deval-shah/enterprise-search/docs/api.md

 This command will create a `cookies.txt` file in your current directory.

-### Before testing API using curl commands
+### 2. Before testing API using curl commands
 1. Default values are provided for testing.
 Replace `query`, `files`" with your data in the curl commands.
 2. Ensure `cookies.txt` is in your working directory or specify its full path.
 3. Adjust server URL if not using `localhost:8010`.

-Note: These steps are important for successful API testing with cURL.
+*Note: These steps are important for successful API testing with cURL.*

-## Query Endpoints
+### 3. Query Endpoints

 1. Query (without file upload)
 ```bash